abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 # Keyword Configuration

-Keywords and their values as bullet points with name:value paris in the "Keyword Configuration" section, as shown here.
+Keywords and their values as bullet points with name:value pairs in the "Keyword Configuration" section, as shown here.
 Keywords are not case-sensitive.

 - omit_version_in_headers: false
 - add_toc: true